 *These investments are backed by the full faith and credit of the U.S. government.”
 [Source: FDIC.gov]

-However, it’s important to note that FDIC insurance may change if COVID-19 leads to a complete financial meltdown…
+However, it’s important to note that FDIC insurance may change if our economy tailspins into a complete financial meltdown…

 In the past, during dire circumstances, the government has adjusted how much the FDIC would insure.
-If our national economy continues to decline with the outbreak of Coronavirus, there is a small chance the government could change how much they will insure, or how they will insure it.
+If our national economy continues to decline, there is a small chance the government could change how much they will insure, or how they will insure it.

-Your best bet is to have your money in big banks (like U.S. Bank & TD Ameritrade), because they have tons of capital.
+Your best bet is to have your money in big banks (like JPMorgan Chase and Bank of America), because they have a lot of capital.
 In fact, recently the Fed stated that big banks have $2.9 trillion in high quality liquid assets, plus $1.3 trillion in common equity.

-A recent report by Hancock Natural Resource Group showed that there will be widespread economic consequences from the Coronavirus.
+A recent report by Hancock Natural Resource Group showed that there were widespread economic consequences from the Coronavirus.
 However, with the constant demand for food, agriculture commodities are expected to remain more stable than others.

 - AcreTrader (An online platform that allows you to purchase shares in farmland)